alvinj/KotlinQuickReference/README.md

 # Good examples to use in a book

-If you need ideas for source code examples, I find that these are examples that all programmers can relate to and understand:
+If you need ideas for source code examples, I find that programmers can relate to examples like these:

 - Anything related to:
     - Pizza and a pizza store